webpack/webpack.js.org/content/api/node.md

 });
 ```

-## Watch
+## Watching

-Calling the `watch` method, triggers the webpack runner, but then watches for changes (much like CLI: `webpack --watch`), as soon as webpack detects a change, runs again:
+Calling the `watch` method, triggers the webpack runner, but then watches for changes (much like CLI: `webpack --watch`), as soon as webpack detects a change, runs again.
+Returns an instance of `Watching`.

 ``` js-with-links
 watch(watchOptions, callback)